expert-services/honey-badger/README.md

 > **Note**
 > If using the default values in [terraform/variables.tf](terraform/variables.tf), resources will be deployed in the East US region

-#### State Management
+### State Management
-Code is included in the [.github/workflows/deploy_to_azure.yml](.github/workflows/deploy_to_azure.yml) to boostrap and maintain the needed Azure infrastructure for Terraform state files.
+Code is included as part of the referenced reusable workflow at  [expert-services/reusable-workflows/.github/workflows/deploy_github_app.yml](https://github.com/expert-services/reusable-workflows/blob/main/.github/workflows/deploy_github_app.yml) to boostrap and maintain the needed Azure infrastructure for Terraform state files.
 The workflow creates an Azure Storage Account `<app-name>state<GITHUB_ORG>` (omitting `-` characters, limiting the name to 24 characters), as well as a storage container named `<GITHUB_ORG>-tfstate` if they are not present.
 This Azure Storage Account is then referenced as part of a backend configuration for Terraform state when initializing with the `terraform` CLI.
 If these values create a collision or are not up to the desired naming standards, change them before executing the workflow.

 ```powershell
 ...